nubbsterr/ELK-SIEM-Setup/README.md

 # Setting up a Windows 10 VM w/ VirtualBox
 1. Go to `Machine` --> `New` and select `Microsoft Windows` and `Windows 10 (64-bit)` as your Type and Version respectively.
 2. Set up your system resources as you wish.
-Refer to original ubuntu VM setup instructions as needed.
+Refer to the original Ubuntu VM setup instructions as needed.
-3. to be continued...
+3. To be continued...

 # Setting up Attack #1: Attack Story and Kill Chain Diagram
 <strong>Under construction.
 This area is for my own personal notes for future steps of the project!
 Stay tuned :)</strong>